How to Protect Yourself From Money Order Scams

 If you send or spend money that you believe you got from a money order, expect problems with your bank.
 When you deposit a money order into your account, your bank will allow you to use some or all of the deposit immediately (typically the first $200, but it could be more, especially with U.S. Postal Service money orders).
 However, the bank has not yet collected the funds from the money order issuer; that process takes a few days or weeks.

-Red flags: You’ll be able to spot most money order scams a mile away if you pay attention.
+You’ll be able to spot most money order scams a mile away if you pay attention.
 But when life gets busy, it’s easy to miss a detail and forget how these scams work and that they even exist.
-A major red flag—and something you should agree to—is a request to send or wire money after you’ve been paid with a money order.
+A major red flag is a request to send or wire money after you’ve been paid with a money order.
 Check this list and see if anything looks familiar to you:

-- Your buyer is not interested in checking out the merchandise or product details, and he doesn't seem to know anything about what he's buying.
+- A buyer uninterested in checking out the merchandise or product details, and doesn't seem to know anything about what they're buying

-Verify funds: Always verify funds when you’re paid with a money order.
+Always verify funds when you’re paid with a money order.
 Call the money order issuer and check to see if you’ve got a legitimate document.
-You can never be 100 percent certain, but you can improve your chances.
+You can never be 100% certain, but you can improve your chances.

-Security features: Each money order issuer can also describe the latest security features printed on their money orders.
-For example, USPS money orders in 2017 feature a Ben Franklin watermark, while MoneyGram uses a heat-sensitive patch to reduce fraud.
+Each money order issuer can also describe the latest security features printed on their money orders.
+For example, USPS money orders in 2020 feature a Ben Franklin watermark, while MoneyGram uses a heat-sensitive patch to reduce fraud.

-Feel free to ask your bank for help.
-They’ve seen money order scams before and can talk about any suspicious transactions with you.
+Feel free to ask your bank for help evaluating a money order.
+Its staff has seen money order scams before and can talk about any suspicious transactions with you.